JetBrains/sbt-idea-plugin/README.md

 incomplete, so I strongly recommend you to verify it against [this list](https://teamcity.jetbrains.com/viewType.html?buildTypeId=bt410&tab=buildTypeHistoryList&branch_IntelliJIdeaCe=__all_branches__).

-#### ideaBaseDirectory
+#### ideaDownloadDirectory

 Default: `baseDirectory / "idea"`

-Directory where IDEA binaries and sources will be unpacked.
+Directory where IDEA binaries and sources will be downloaded.

-#### ideaPlugins
+#### ideaInternalPlugins

-Default: `Seq.empty`
+Default: `Seq.empty[String]`

-List of IDEA plugins to depend upon.
+List of bundled IDEA plugins to depend upon.
 Their jars will be used in compilation.
 Available plugins can be found in `ideaBaseDirectory / "plugins"` directory.

+#### ideaExternalPlugins

+Default: `Seq.empty[(String, URL)]`

+List of (pluginName, pluginUrl) pairs of external IDEA plugins to depend upon.
+Their jars will be downloaded and unpacked in `ideaBaseDirectory / "externalPlugins"` directory, each in its own subdirectory.
+They will be used in compilation

 ## Tasks

 #### updateIdea

-Download IDEA's binaries and sources, put them into `ideaBaseDirectory / ideaBuild` directory and automatically add IDEA's and plugin's jars into `unmanagedJars`.
+Download IDEA's binaries and sources, put them into `ideaBaseDirectory` directory.
+Download external plugins and put them in `ideaBaseDirectory / "externalPlugins"` directory.
+Automatically add IDEA's and plugin's jars into `unmanagedJars in Compile`.

 ## Notes and best practices